AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 - The contacts panel shows a new `Zara Lim` card appended with a newly generated UUID (note it for later tests).

 Variations:<br>
-- Reorder optional prefixes or include additional tags to ensure the command still succeeds.
+- Reorder optional prefixes to ensure the command still succeeds.
 - Repeat the command with extra whitespace around prefixes to confirm parsing tolerance.

 ##### Duplicate contact rejected

-Command: `addcontact n/Zara Lim p/91234567 e/zara.lim@example.com a/11 Green Lane t/buyer s/active notes/Prefers email`
+Command: `addcontact n/Zara Lim p/91234567 e/zara.lim@example.com a/11 Green Lane s/active notes/Prefers email`

 To simulate:<br>
 - Ensure the contact from the previous scenario still exists.